Music, Sound and Technology

 Details for this year's Welcome Week are provided below.
 This is an evolving schedule of sessions, so please check back frequently.

-All sessions will take place online using Discord.
+Initial sessions with the course team will take place online using Discord.

 If you have any questions, the Contact page will connect you directly to the course team.